 , Elaine Alston, James Caviness and Robert Sherreta of DCTV and Los Angeles City Councilman Bill Rosendahl, Arthur Pomaand Steve Creeger all former cable company operatives.

 There are twelve segments in the Documentary that explain the purpose of Public Access television, the history, the battle ground and hope for the future battle to save this valueable public asset.
+Here is a preview of the first program:

 FIRST THREE SEGMENTS: